openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/firmware/Readme.md

 *Note: this may require `sudo`*

+**After firmware upload we should see the green LED light up then flash every 2s.**

 ### View serial output

 PlatformIO can also be used to view the serial output from the emonTx: